Published on June 26, 2019 | Updated on February 24, 2020

 Even if you don’t believe in vaccines, some countries require it as part of their immigration proceedings.
 Especially if there is an ongoing epidemic in that country.

-Besides, your immune system may not be acclimated with the kind of viruses present in there.
+Besides, your immune system may not be acclimated to the kind of viruses present in there.
 So, just to be on the safe side, get vaccinated.
+The CDC has some particularly helpful insights on where you can get travel vaccines.

 Due to taxation policies and other legislative limitations, some types of medicines can be more costly in other countries.
-While in other countries, birth control medicines might not be readily available.
-To be safe, stock up on medicines that you usually take in, especially your maintenance (if any).
+While in some countries, birth control medicines might not be readily available.
+To make sure you don’t run out of it, stock up on medicines that you usually take in, especially your maintenance (if any).

 Before you go, make sure you’re in perfect shape.
 As an expat, it will be hard for you to avail of state-sponsored health benefits if you get sick.